tadasv/kubernetes-lab/2_the_basics/README.md

 # 2. The Basics

 In this section we're covering Kubernetes basics.
-This mostly based on the [Kubernetes Basics tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/) modules 2 through 6 thus it's recommended to go through the official tutorial.
+This is mostly based on the [Kubernetes Basics tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/) modules 2 through 6 thus it's recommended to go through the official tutorial.